 A number of states throughout the Southeast have established themselves as onshore domiciles for captive insurance companies.
 If your goals could be advanced by the formation of a Captive Insurance Company, we stand ready to support you throughout this process.

 There are several types of captives, depending on business need, type, industry, etc.

 So why should you consider forming a Captive?
 There are several key benefits to consider, including:

-First Tennessee can provide a wide range of financial products and services to help facilitate Captives – from deposit accounts and letters of credit to investments and trust services.
-Our location is key because Tennessee offers several favorable benefits to the creation of Captives, including:
+First Tennessee can provide a wide range of financial products and services to help facilitate Captives – from deposit accounts and letters of credit to treasury management services:

 Depository Agreement Account

 First Tennessee understands that minimum regulatory capital must be maintained by a Captive Insurance Company.
 These requirements can be met by placing securities in a First Tennessee custodial account or depositing funds in a BizEssentials Savings Account with a Premium Rate Option.
-First Tennessee will file periodic reports with the Tennessee Department of Commerce & Insurance concerning assets held in these accounts.
+First Tennessee will file periodic reports with the appropriate regulating authorities for your state concerning assets held in these accounts.

 Letters of Credit

 Many Captives choose to meet their dedicated minimum capital requirements temporarily with a letter of credit instead of a cash or securities deposit.
 Also, reinsurance companies may require a support letter of credit.